 Look at Royal Bank of Scotland (RBS).
 Prices have dived into intermediate lows even though the gov-owned bank paid a £1.7 billion (12p) special dividend on August 15.
 What is more worrying is the position of RBS’ long-term pivot highs.
 Each appears to be lower than the one before.

-For Lloyds (LLOY), the decisive breakdown below the 56p support led to new multi-year lows.
+For the Lloyds share price (LLOY), the decisive breakdown below the 56p support led to new multi-year lows.
 The ‘breakaway’ gaps accentuated Lloyds’s decline.

 Turning to Barclays (BARC), its share price trend too suffered from a severe hammering over the past month.
 Prices first encountered resistance at 160p then nosedived below the prior support level at 145p.
 The recent slide extends Barclay’s long-term trend.